State-Dependent Safety Failures in Multi-Turn Language Model Interaction: Method

 We define the score differential $\Delta_t = J_t - J_{t-1}$.
 If $\Delta_t < 0$, STAR retries up to $K$ alternative generations before updating the dialogue history.
 If $\Delta_t \geq 0$, STAR favors conservative continuation prompts to preserve the current trajectory:

 This design reflects a momentum-preserving principle: once the interaction enters a compliant region, subsequent prompts are chosen to minimize the risk of reactivating defensive behavior.

 \textbf{Stability of State Evolution.} These mechanisms are designed to encourage stable, near-monotonic progression along the interaction trajectory.
-We empirically examine this behavior through turn-wise score dynamics and targeted ablations in Section~\ref{sec:ablation}.
+We empirically examine this behavior through turn-wise score dynamics and targeted ablations in \S\ref{sec:ablation}.
+Each mechanisms can be ablated independently, allowing its causal contributions to safety failure to be isolated.